jona799t/python-hotbit/README.md

 This is still at the development stage which is why not all endpoints are covered.

+# Updates
+If you want to see more updates, please star the project.

 # Installation
 ```
 pip install hotbit